priyankaincode/Person-Image-Classifier-NN/README.md

 **DESCRIPTION**

-This program learns from a set of 1,526 images divided into training, validation, and test sets.
-The images are stored in a HD5 file, with corresponding labels as to whether they contain a person/people or not.
+This Python 3.6 program learns from a set of 1,526 images divided into training, validation, and test sets.
+The images are stored in an HD5 file, with corresponding labels as to whether they contain a person/people or not.

 **INSTALLATION**

-Two-layer model

-L-layer model
+This program runs on PYTHON 3 so all dependencies will need to be versions that are compatible with that version.

+Dependencies you will need:

+-Numpy
+-Scipy
+-Matplotlib
+-Python Imaging Library (PIL)

+Image files

+Unfortunately, the images are all too big to be stored in GitHub, so they'll need to be downloaded from here.
+The folder contains the HD5 file already created to map the images.
+If this doesn't work for you somehow, you can just download the images and then run the array+and+label+data.py file to create your own HD5 data file (which will work with the models so long as they are stored in the same directory).

+Models

+To "install" the models, simply download the Person_or_not_DL.py and pnp_app_utils.py files, and place them in the same directory as the Dataset folder containing the HD5 file and image files.

 **USAGE**

 Two-layer model

+The first model included in the program is the two-layer ReLu/sigmoid model with random initialization.
+To use it, simply comment out everything below line 192.
+Run Person_or_not_DL.py in the command line to train the model and predict on the validation and test sets.

 L-layer model

+The second model included in the program is the two-layer model with He initialization, L2 regularization, and gradient descent.
+To use it, comment out the two-layer model training and prediction sections (lines 91 to 191).
+The L-layer model is flexible and can be edited in line 195 to support different network architectures.
+The setting I have included here is for a five-layer model, defined as units of 230400, 30, 60, 4, and 1.
+(Note: the number of input and output layers must remain the same.
+Only the number and size of hidden layers can be edited.)
+Run Person_or_not_DL.py in the command line to train the L-layer model and predict on the validation and test sets.

+**ANALYSIS**

+Based on my testing, the L-layer model shown here - which has five layers (230400, 30, 60, 4, 1) and uses He initialization, L2 regularization, and gradient descent - with a learning rate (alpha) of 0.01 and lambda of 0.8 with 1500 iterations works the best, with **92 percent accuracy on the training set and 81/82 percent accuracy on the validation and test sets.** This could perhaps be improved even more with increased learning rates and decreased lambda (to address the overfitting shown in the difference between training and val/test accuracies).
+I left it at this level of accuracy in the interest of seeing if using TensorFlow would increase accuracy.
+The code for that project can be found HERE.